earlgreyhot1701D/earlgreyhot1701D/README.md

 ## 🧭 What I'm About

-I work at the intersection of government systems, developer workflows, and emerging AI.
-I build full-stack systems that make invisible things visible—whether it's developer growth, legal processes, or civic workflows.
-Nine years in judicial operations taught me how real systems fail.
-Now I'm building tools to fix them.
+I work at the intersection of government systems, data, and emerging technologies; exploring how applied AI can support real people in real institutions.
+Whether it’s jury panel logistics or digital literacy tools, I’m building the skills to automate workflows, structure knowledge, and communicate complex ideas with clarity and care.

 ---